darkhaniop/simple-task-api-htc/README.md

-# TaskAPI for HTCondor (Pydantic V2)
+# TaskAPI for HTCondor

 RESTful API for HTCondor HPC job scheduler.
-In this branch we componse a FastAPI app that reproduces the spec using Pydantic V2 models.
+A FastAPI app that reproduces the spec and functionality the earlier Flask-based app.

+## Update from Flask (marshmallow) to FastAPI (Pydantic V2)

+Currently uses a combination of older models (marshmallow+SQLAlchemy.orm) and Pydantic V2 models (used for serialization/deserialization of HTTP payloads).

 ## Installation